Jaxon Purdue: Early career

 In 2021, Purdue played for the Mackay Cutters in the under-16 Cyril Connell Challenge.

 In 2022, Purdue moved up to the club's Mal Meninga Cup side and represented Queensland Country under-17 against Queensland City.
 In 2023, he again played Mal Meninga Cup and led St Patrick's College to the Queensland state schoolboys final, which they lost to Palm Beach Currumbin State High School.

 2024

 In January, Purdue was named in Queensland's under-19 Emerging Origin squad.
 In February, he played in the Cowboys' NRL trial against the Brisbane Broncos.
 He came off the bench to play and scored a 90-metre try in the final seconds.

 Purdue began the season playing in the Mal Meninga Cup before moving up to the Queensland Cup for the Cutters in April, scoring five tries in his first six matches.

 In Round 13 of the 2024 NRL season, he made his NRL debut, starting at against the Sydney Roosters.

 2025

 In round 6 of the 2025 NRL season, Purdue scored two tries for North Queensland in their 24-16 victory over South Sydney.

 Purdue played every game for North Queensland in the 2025 NRL season and scored 14 tries as the club finished 12th on the table.

+2026

+On 8 April 2026, the Cowboys announced that Purdue had re-signed with the club until 2030.